Previous 160-180 of 237 Next

 Close Link

 Find digital images that are available for use without violating copyright.
-This search tool finds images licensed for use under Creative Commons licensing.
-While most major search engines have advanced features that allow you to filter out content by copyright privileges, the CC search website makes it easy and convenient.
+This search tool finds images licensed under Creative Commons.
+While most major search engines offer advanced features to filter content by copyright status, the CC search website makes it easy and convenient.
 Be sure to READ the information about verifying licensing.
 The results provide extensive options that can be legally (and ethically) used in wikis, blogs, reports, and more, as long as you provide the attribution information.
 What a fabulous tool for students to use for interactive or traditional projects!

-tag(s): air (103), copyright (46), creative commons (28)
+tag(s): copyright (37), creative commons (26), images (250)

 In the Classroom

-Teaching students to understand and respect copyright of digital information can be difficult and overwhelming.
-The first step in helping students understand digital copyright is to get them to explore the terms of use and copyright of a variety of information.
+Teaching students to understand and respect the copyright of digital information can be complicated and overwhelming.
+The first step in helping students understand digital copyright is to have them explore the terms of use and copyright for a variety of information.
 Create a scavenger hunt for students to find the terms of service and/or copyright for common websites.
-Once they realize that not all information is "free" for them to use, introduce the Creative Commons website and the symbols that are used to describe how the content is licensed by the owner.
-Use an interactive whiteboard or projector to demonstrate searching using the CC search site.
+Once they realize that not all information is "free" for them to use, introduce the Creative Commons website and the symbols used to describe how the content is licensed.
+Use an interactive whiteboard or projector to demonstrate how to search using the CC search site.
 Perform searches that yield results that show several different types of licenses.
-Discuss each type using scenarios of how the information can and cannot be used.
-As an extension activity for this site, students can create their own work and publish the work using a creative commons license.
-The work can be as simple as using a digital picture or as complex as creating their own derivative artwork, such as a collage or "photoshopped" image.
-It can be published on a commercial site such as flickr or on your school webpage.
+Discuss each type using scenarios of how users can and cannot use information.
+As an extension activity for this site, students can create their own work and publish it using a Creative Commons license.
+The work can be as simple as using a digital picture or as complex as creating a derivative artwork, such as a collage or a "photoshopped" image.
+It can be published on a commercial site, such as Flickr, or on your school webpage.
 Make sure to follow any school guidelines before publishing student work.
 Perhaps you can create a class wiki of annotated creative images created by students with explanations of where they found the "parts" and how they created the original works from these parts.
-What a wonderful model to share with future students, as well.
+What an excellent model to share with future students, as well.
 Teachers will also appreciate being able to find images you can freely use on class web pages and in online project samples, etc. (with attribution).

 Add your comments below (available only to members) | Become a Member